I may get paid commission for purchases made after clicking a link in this post.

 4. Automate social media

 Or go one step better and actually automate your social media.
-CoSchedule* has a ‘requeue’ feature which allows me to tag social media posts I want to be reshared.
-So, for example, with every evergreen post I create, I create a set of social media posts, which go out on the same day/week as my new post and then get put into my requeue.
-I have it set up so once a month CoSchedule reshares these evergreen posts, using my stats to share them at the best time possible.
+CoSchedule* has a ‘ReQueue’ feature which allows me to tag social media posts I want to be reshared.
+So, for example, for every evergreen blog post I publish, I create a set of social media posts, which go out on the same day/week as my new post and then get put into my ReQueue.
+I have it set up so CoSchedule reshares these evergreen posts on a schedule of my choosing, using my stats to share them at the best time possible.